testissimo/testissimo.github.io/documentation/built-in-tools.md

 <br>
 ## Navigate to (Custom URL, Back, Reload Page)

-The action can perform various navigation tasks.
-It can
+This action can perform various navigation tasks.
+It can:

 * navigate to custom url, which is specified as its parameter
 * simulate the back button click
 * reload the current page
 <br>

 The following example demonstrated the navigating the application to some relative path